AlexisSaezU/AlexisSaezU.github.io/_news/announcement_3.md

 related_posts: false
 ---

-New PhD paper out!
-Find it in the Proceedings of the Royal Society A: <a href="https://doi.org/10.1098/rspa.2022.0810">Link</a>
+New PhD paper just out!
+Find it with open access in the Proceedings of the Royal Society A: <a href="https://doi.org/10.1098/rspa.2022.0810">Link</a>